 The unit explores a framework for project management, its context, tools and processes at a postgraduate level.
 Utilising the Project Management Body of Knowledge (PMBOK® Guide) methodology, necessary skills and strategies to manage various types of projects efficiently, including creating a project plan, preparing relevant reports, and leading a successful team to strong project completion will be developed.
 Focus includes communication, reporting, collaborative and leadership skills.
 The unit delves into project lifecycle – initiation, planning, execution, monitoring & controlling and closure.

-* This unit is required for entry into the Master of Project Management.
+*This unit is required for entry into the Master of Project Management, Master of Public Administration, Master of Public Health and Master of Sexology (Professional).

 Fundamentals of Analytical Programming#